zzhangjii/learning-library/oci-library/qloudable/OCI_Advanced/OCI_Advanced.md

 - Destination CIDR Block: 0.0.0.0/0
 - Compartment: Your Compartment.

 18. Leave all other options as default, Click **Create Subnet**.

 19. Create second Local peering gateway.
 Once the Subnet is in the ‘Available’ state, click **Local Peering Gateways**, then **Create Local Peering Gateway** (local peering gateway  is a component on a VCN for routing traffic to a locally peered VCN).
 Fill out the dialog box:

 - NAME: Provide a Name
 - CREATE IN COMPARTMENT: Select your compartment

-**You have now created two VCN with internet gateway for internet traffic, added default rule in the route table, created subnet and added two local peering gateways(one for each VCN).
+**WE have created two VCN with internet gateway for internet traffic, added default rule in the route table, created subnet and added two local peering gateways(one for each VCN).
 For VCN peering each VCN must have a local peering gateway.**

 ## Create ssh keys two compute instances and configure routing